joaquimsaraivat/linux/kernel.md

 `cd linux-version`

-## After download and extracting it
+## After downloading and extracting it

 When compiling a kernel there are several configuration options to choose from.
-Sometimes, the best option is coping the config file existing in the target machine when compiling from it.
-There are, however several options to choose from:
+Sometimes, the best option is to copy the config file already existing in the boot folder.
+There are, however, several options to choose from:

 - make config: Text based configuration.
 The options are prompted one after another.
 All options need to be answered, and out-of-order access to former options is not possible.
 - make menuconfig: An ncurses-based pseudo-graphical menu (only text input).
 Navigate through the menu to modify the desired options.